top of page

 Pope Urban II's speech at Clermont to reclaim Jerusalem, 1095

-The transformation of monastic orders of hospice into military orders, supported the crusades.
-The main orders were the Poor Fellow-Soldiers of Christ and of the Temple of Solomon (commonly Order of the Knights Templar), the Order of Brothers of the German House of Saint Mary in Jerusalem (commonly Teutonic Order), and the Order of Knights of the Hospital of Saint John of Jerusalem (commonly Knights Hospitaller).
-The Teutonic Order and the Knights Hospitaller had a strong presence in Frisia as well, although their houses and monasteries were mainly inhabited by slay-sisters.
-No knights, therefore, since in Frisia no knighthood had developed anyway in the Middle Ages.
+The transformation of monastic orders of hospice into military orders supported the crusades.
+The main orders were the Poor Fellow-Soldiers of Christ and of the Temple of Solomon (commonly known as the Order of the Knights Templar), the Order of Brothers of the German House of Saint Mary in Jerusalem (commonly known as the Teutonic Order), and the Order of Knights of the Hospital of Saint John of Jerusalem (commonly known as the Knights Hospitaller).
+The Teutonic Order and the Knights Hospitaller had a strong presence in Frisia as well, although their houses and monasteries were mainly inhabited by lay sisters.
+Not by the usual knights, since in Frisia no knighthood had developed anyway in the Middle Ages.

-Knights Templar - It all did not end very well for the Order of the Knights Templar.
-Despite their sacrifices for Rome, it was King Philip the Fair of France, with consent of Pope Clement V, who accused the Knights Templar of heresy on Friday October 13, 1307.
-French rulers always had a way with spending money.
-Confiscating the properties of the Templar helped to supplement the king's empty treasury.
-The Order was dissolved, many were tortured, killed and burned at the stake by the Inquisition.
+Knights Templar – It did not end very well for the Order of the Knights Templar.
+Despite their sacrifices for Rome and the Vatican, it was King Philip the Fair of France, with the consent of Pope Clement V, who accused the Knights Templar of heresy on Friday, October 13, 1307 – French rulers always had a way with spending money.
+Confiscating the properties of the Templars helped to supplement the king's empty treasury.
+The Order was dissolved; many were tortured, killed, and burned at the stake by the Inquisition.
 A big thank you for all their efforts during the crusades.

 fresco from San Bevignate of the Knights Templar at the Battle of Nablus (1242)

-The revenues generated from arable land and other assets in Frisia, of the houses and monasteries of especially the Teutonic Order and of the Knights Hospitaller, were taxed by their grand masters to finance the crusades.
-For example, in the present-day province of Groningen, the region of Ommelanden, prosperous cloisters existed, like the one at the village of Warffum.
+The revenues generated from arable land and other assets in Frisia, of the houses and monasteries, especially those of the Teutonic Order and the Knights Hospitaller, were taxed by their grand masters to finance the crusades.
+For example, in the present-day province of Groningen, in the region of Ommelanden, prosperous cloisters existed, like the one in the village of Warffum.
 In the High Middle Ages, we have a clear picture of this cloister.
-Its inhabitants were sixty nuns who were even led by a female prior.
-This house possessed ca. 2,250 hectares of both arable and grassland.
-During the crusades, the revenues of their lands were taxed to contribute to the wars.
+Its inhabitants were sixty nuns who were led by a female prior.
+This house possessed approximately 2,250 hectares of both arable and grassland.
+During the crusades, the revenues from the lands of the cloisters and religious houses were taxed to contribute to the wars.

-Not only money was needed, also men.
+Not only money was needed.
+Also men.
 Cannon fodder, we would call them today.
 The concept of a holy war worked very well with the young men of Frisia.
-The Roman Church even spoke of the "Frisones et Teutonici" marking the specific contribution of the Frisians within the Germanic peoples.
+The Roman Catholic Church even spoke of the "Frisones et Teutonici" marking the specific contribution of the Frisians within the German peoples.
 Again, meaning the Frisians from the present-day provinces of Friesland and Groningen, and of the regions of Ostfriesland and Land Wursten.
+So, everything between the sea strait 't Vlie and the River Weser.

 the Siege of Jerusalem by the armies of Robert II of Flanders and Godfrey of Bouillon in 1099

-Although they participated in the first two crusades already, with the Third Crusade the pope's call for battle got the full intended effect among the Frisians.
-Many Frisian men took the Cross.
-Including a fleet leaving from Blexen or Tettens at the River Weser in the region of Butjadingen (Blumenberg 2002).
-In modern terminology, many radicalized and became a foreign fighter.
-During the Third Crusade, from 1189 to 1192, Landgrave Louis III of Thuringia gave the war horse of a defeated Saracen emir to a strong and brave Frisian leader (Savelkouls 2016).
-Hence, testifying of the (noticeable) participation of Frisians during this crusade too.
-And, of course, Frisians fought in the Battle of Damietta in Egypt, during the Fifth Crusade from 1217 to 1221.
+Although they participated in the first two crusades already, with the third crusade the pope's call for battle had the full intended effect among the Frisians, and many took the Cross.
+This included a fleet leaving from the village of Blexen or Tettens at the Lower River Weser in the region of Butjadingen and Stadland (Blumenberg 2002).
+In modern terminology of the twenty-first century, many radicalized and became foreign fighters.
+During the third crusade, from 1189 to 1192, Landgrave Louis III of Thuringia gave the war horse of a defeated Saracen emir to a strong and brave Frisian leader (Savelkouls 2016).
+Hence, this testifies to the (noticeable) participation of Frisians during this crusade, too.
+And, of course, Frisians fought in the Battle of Damietta in Egypt during the fifth crusade from 1217 to 1221.

-From 1097 until 1270, they fought in no less than seven crusades.
+From 1097 until 1270, the Frisians fought in no less than seven crusades.
 Sometimes in Frisian maritime fleets of fifty or eighty so-called cog ships.
 Crusaders cruising the Mediterranean, but not on a holiday.
-They attacked, conquered, burned and sacked cities like Acre, Alcácer do Sal (Lisbon), Alvor, Antakya, Cadiz, Faro, Rota, Santiago, Silves and El Bahira in Tunisia.
+They attacked, conquered, burned and sacked cities like Acre, Alcácer do Sal (i.e. Lisbon), Alvor, Antakya, Cadiz, Faro, Rota, Santiago, Silves, and even El Bahira in Tunisia.
 Sparing in many cities no mosque and no Muslim's life, not even those of civilians.
-Raiding the coast of the al-Andalus 'Andalucia' was a regular part of the itinerary when sailing to the Holy Land from the north, and in which the Frisian and Rhenish fleet played a big part too.
+Raiding the coast of the al-Andalus 'Andalucia' was a regular part of the itinerary when sailing to the Holy Land from the north, and in which the Frisian and Rhenish fleet played a big part, too.
 These raids fitted within the greater scheme of the Iberian Reconquista.

-When they arrived with their ships from the island of Sardinia, the Frisians immediately wanted to confront the Saracen Army.
-This because Frisians by nature possessed not much patience.
-The crusade command barely was able to control the belligerent Frisian chapter.
+When they arrived with their ships from the island of Sardinia, the Frisians immediately wanted to confront the Saracen forces.
+This was because the Frisians, by nature, possessed not much patience.
+The crusade command barely was able to control the belligerent Frisian chapter, as was recounted.
 After the crusade army had taken its positions, the commander approached the Frisians like a hen approaches her chicks.
 He pleaded not to charge recklessly in front of the cavalry at the enemy, but to attack at the same time.
 This succeeded, and this is how the Frisians achieved a great victory.
-Next would be the attack on the strong city of Tunis.
-But here the crusade command hesitated, seeing the impressive fortifications.
-Frisians did not want to wait and waist their time to an unrealistic mission, and left with their cog ships for the Holy Land to fight.
-Note that the Frisians were not tied to any authority and thus free to chose where the wanted to fight.
+Next would be the attack on the strong city of Tunis in Tunisia.
+But here, seeing the impressive fortifications, the crusade command stalled.
+The Frisian forces, on the other hand, did not want to wait and waste their precious time on an unrealistic mission.
+They left with their cog ships for the Holy Land to fight.
+Note that the Frisians were not tied to any authority and thus were free to choose where and against whom they wanted to fight.

-Especially the participation and deeds of the Frisians in the Fifth Crusade is quite well documented in contemporary texts.
-These are primarily the De itenere frisonum, part of the Chronicle of the monastery of Bloemhof 'Floridi Horti' at the village of Wittewierum in Frisia, the Gesta crucigerorum rhenanorum, and the Chronicle of the Conquest of Damietta by Oliver of Paderborn.
+Especially the participation and deeds of the Frisians in the fifth crusade are quite well documented in contemporary texts.
+These are primarily the De itinere frisonum, part of the Chronicle of the monastery of Bloemhof 'Floridi Horti' at the village of Wittewierum in the modern province of Groningen, the Gesta crucigerorum rhenanorum, and the Chronicle of the Conquest of Damietta by Oliver of Paderborn.
 Oliver was a German cleric, later bishop of Paderborn, and he was relevant in recruiting fighters from the various Frisian lands.
-Oliver probably did not travel via sea with the Frisian and Rhenish fleet to the Holy Land, but made the journey overland instead.
-An impressive Frisian fleet of eighty cog ships departed in the year 1217 from the mouth of the River Lauwers, where today's village of Zoutkamp in the modern province of Groningen is located.
+Oliver probably did not travel by sea with the Frisian and Rhenish fleet to the Holy Land, but made the journey overland instead.
+An impressive Frisian fleet of eighty cog ships departed in the year 1217 from the mouth of the River Lauwers, where today's village of Zoutkamp in the province of Groningen is located.

 Half a century later, in the year 1269, another impressive fleet departed from Frisia.
 This time a fleet of fifty ships, departing from the island of Borkum in the modern region of Ostfriesland (Jansen & Janse 1991).